VMWare, Nicira and the Software Defined Data Center (SDDC)

 This is a guest post from Zerto’s Director of Central US Sales, Steve Thomsen

 A few months back I wrote a post titled, “Is the Hypervisor now the Storage Array?”
 Well, it seems that post was pretty spot on (wink, wink).
-Very recently VMware made their biggest acquisition to date with a $1.2B buyout of Niciria; a company that specializes in networking at the Hypervisor level or Software Defined Networking (SDN).
+Very recently VMWare made their biggest acquisition to date with a $1.2B buyout of Nicira; a company that specializes in networking at the Hypervisor level or Software Defined Networking (SDN).
 Cisco was already a player here, but their technology is still dependent upon underlying Cisco infrastructure at the physical layer.
 Not so with Nicira.
 Nicira is all about the Hypervisor.

-If you look at what has happened to date over the past few years you see that VMware’s vision of the Software Defined Data Center (SDDC) has really taken shape.
-VMware started it off with server virtualization.
+If you look at what has happened to date over the past few years you see that VMWare’s vision of the Software Defined Data Center (SDDC) has really taken shape.
+VMWare started it off with server virtualization.
 The security vendors made their move: Altor Networks (now Juniper), McAfee, Symantec, and few start-ups such as Cat Bird.
 Cisco got into the game with the Nexus 1000v.
-And then VMware really went all in with the acquisition of Nicira.
+And then VMWare really went all in with the acquisition of Nicira.

 But why the craze about data center services in the hypervisor all of the sudden?
 Certainly it is not about infrastructure consolidation.
 This is happening because business is about applications.
-The security vendors, Cisco, and of course VMware, knew that in order to better serve the application; i.e. the business, you have to be really “close” to the application.
+The security vendors, Cisco, and of course VMWare, knew that in order to better serve the application; i.e. the business, you have to be really “close” to the application.

 Prediction: The SDDC is here is to stay and it is only going to grow; eventually taking over.